 The question is akin to asking, what role does a healthy mind play in the development of your body?
-It’s interlinked isn’t it!
-So are software processes to the running of an enterprise.
+It’s interlinked, isn’t it!
+And so are software processes to the running of an enterprise.
 It is mission-critical, that IT teams agree on a malleable and adaptable enterprise software design for the following obvious reasons, beside the fact that a sound architecture is how enterprise mobile apps are able to increase ROI.:

 - It makes the life of a programmer much easier while debugging the software.

 - Project stakeholders such as the management, IT teams as well as the user side will benefit from a finely grained enterprise software architecture that permits code enhancement at advanced stages of the software development process.